 You want to represent your products as accurately as possible.
-It’s super frustrating to receive your online purchase and discover that it’s not at all like what you had seen in the ad.
+It’s super frustrating to receive your online purchase and discover that it’s not at all like what you saw in the product listing!

 Be accurate with the product.
-Keep the editing as minimal as possible; Only adjusting the color balance of the photo to ensure that the colors in the photo match those in real life.
+Keep the editing as minimal as possible.
+Only adjust the color balance of the photo to ensure that the colors in the photo match those in real life.
 Tweak the brightness and contrast to give it a more professional look.

 Don’t let doubt or fear stand in your way.
 Get creative and try experimenting!

 You will make mistakes along the way, but they are teaching tools as you gain a deeper understanding and knowledge of the process.
-Your skills will improve!
+Your craft photography skills will improve!

 With these simple tips, you are well on your way to creating outstanding craft photography.
 You’ll love that your photos will look like you spent a fortune on them when you did all the work yourself!